Over half of young women have poor heart health before pregnancy, research shows - NewsBreak

 “When someone is pregnant, the heart is acting in overdrive to try to accommodate the growing baby,” Khan said.

-Prior heart weakness coupled with enhanced pressure is a recipe for complications in many more women than previously realized.DNA confirms mystery animal that escaped wildlife rehab was coyote
+Prior heart weakness coupled with enhanced pressure is a recipe for complications in many more women than previously realized.Pregnancy and COVID: The good news and bad news

 “Less than 50% of pregnant individuals had optimal or favorable heart health starting pregnancy,” Khan said.
 “These are very young individuals — between the ages of 20 and 44.”